 When a mower blade impacts a hard object, it can bend.
-A bend in your mower blade can cause your uneven cut.
-There are a couple different ways you can check for a bent mower blade:
+A bend in your mower blade can cause an uneven cut.
+There are a couple of different ways you can check for a bent mower blade:

-- Check for a bent Exmark blade by removing from the deck
+- Check for a bent Exmark blade by removing it from the deck